wehlutyk/thesis/content/1-introduction-2-review.md

 Today's discussion of the ties between culture and psychology is more influenced by proponents from cognitive science.
 Inspired by the same initial analogy as darwinist authors from 20th century traditions, a new wave of analyses developed throughout the eighties and nineties and proposed a blend of (a) the gene-centred level of evolutionary theory, (b) insights that the application of generalised darwinian principles may (or may not, depending on the case) bring to the study of cultural change, and (c) a construal of the two processes of change, genetic and cultural, as parallel evolutions that actively interact, notably but not only through psychology.

-@cavalli-sforza_cultural_1981 were the first to articulate this view in detail, by building on the fact that an evolutionary process need not be mediated by genetic transmission to take place.
+@cavalli-sforza_cultural_1981 articulated this view in detail, by building on the fact that an evolutionary process need not be mediated by genetic transmission to take place.
 Indeed [and following the synthesis provided by @lewontin_cultural_1982], the combination of (a) any transmission process leading to some nonrandom dependence of offspring phenotype on parent phenotype, (b) at least some variation of the phenotypes (against which to select), and (c) some differential survival and spread depending on phenotype, will lead to evolution by natural selection.
 By looking at genetic models of evolution as a special case of those general principles of evolution, @cavalli-sforza_cultural_1981 developed the mathematical analysis of purely phenotypic transmission, which can take different paths in a given population: vertical (from parent to offspring), oblique (from a non-parent member of the previous generation, to member of the next generation), or horizontal (inside one generation).